Second Cruise Line Announces Top-Deck Roller Coaster

 • Little Dreamers: Mini go-karts for kids.

-Michael Goh, president of Dream Cruises and Head of International Sales for Genting Cruise Line, said that the “newly constructed Global Class ships will dazzle guests with cutting edge features” such as the theme park.
+Michael Goh, president of Dream Cruises and Head of International Sales for Genting Cruise Line, said the “newly constructed Global Class ships will dazzle guests with cutting edge features” such as the theme park.
 The goal?
 To “provide innovative leisure, entertainment and recreation options to appeal to a broad range of guests.

 What Else The Ship Will Feature